 South Cornwall Coast Path: Falmouth to Plymouth

-We offer three different holidays from Falmouth to Plymouth – choose from 5, 6 or 7 days walking, depending on how far you want to walk each day.
-This section follows the South West Coastal Path along the rugged coastline.
+We offer three holidays from Falmouth to Plymouth.
+Choose from 5, 6 or 7 days walking, depending on how far you want to walk each day.
+This is a rugged section of coastline with hidden coves steeped in history.
 Each overnight location is filled with character and highlights Cornish charm.

 This is the longest of our holidays from Falmouth to Plymouth.
-Walking the whole route over 7 days gives you enough time to enjoy the route but still provide a significant challenge and a sense of achievement (or relief) at the end!
-With the 7 day walking itinerary set out below, this highlights the daily mileages at an average of 11 miles.
-This allows you to fit in a lot of the surrounding sights!
+Walking the whole route over 7 days allows enough time to enjoy the route but still provide a significant challenge and a sense of achievement (or relief) at the end!
+The average daily mileage is 11 miles, allowing you time to savour the surrounding sights!

 |Day 1||Travel to Falmouth for your first nights accommodation|